 The POWs worked thirteen days on and one day off.
 Each workday was nine hours long.
 On their day off, the POWs had to clean their barracks.
 The Japanese guards were never happy with how they did it and beat the POWs.

-After the POW camp was destroyed in an air raid on May 17, 1945, all the POWs were transferred to Akenobe Camp where the POWs worked in a copper mine.
+After the POW camp was destroyed in an air raid on May 17, 1945, all the POWs were transferred to Akenobe Camp, which was also known as Osaka 6 POW camp, where the POWs worked in a copper mine.
 The camp opened on May 15, 1945, and the POWs arrived shortly after this date.
-They were housed in a barracks was one building which was 84 feet long and 39 feet wide with three tiers of bunks on which the POWs slept on straw mats.
+They were housed in a barracks was one building that was 84 feet long and 39 feet wide with three tiers of bunks on which the POWs slept on straw mats.

-The camp kitchen was a 60 foot by 18-foot building with two, 12 foot by 9 foot, food storage rooms at one end.
+The camp kitchen was a 60-foot by 18-foot building with two, 12-foot by 9-foot, food storage rooms at one end.
 There were eight brick stoves and a brick oven, and several wooden sinks and tables.
 Meals were served three times a day.
-Rice and soup were served for breakfast, rice, fish, and two vegetables, usually seaweed, cabbage, or eggplant, for lunch.
-Supper was rice, soup, fish, and a vegetable of tomatoes or squash.
+Rice and soup were served for breakfast, and rice, fish, and two vegetables, usually seaweed, cabbage, or eggplant, for lunch.
+The supper was rice, soup, fish, and a vegetable of tomatoes or squash.
 During their time in the camp, they received meat two or three times.

 Another building, which was 87 feet long by 19 feet wide had wash troughs at both ends.
 The remaining portion was divided into five rooms which were 15 feet long by 19 feet wide.
 One was used as quarters for the medical staff, one housed POWs with minor medical conditions, one was used for shoe repair, another was used as an office, and one as a workshop for POWs who could only do light work.

 A. L. recalled that on August 13, 1945, the POWs did not have to go to work.
 This was when the POWs knew the war was over.
-After the surrender, the Japanese camp commanders received an order, from Gen. Douglas MacArthur, that the following statement had to be read by them, or a translator, in English.
+After the surrender, the Japanese camp commanders received an order on September 2, from Gen. Douglas MacArthur, that the following statement had to be read by them, or a translator, in English.

 A.L. was liberated on August 25, 1945.
 On September 12, A.L. boarded an American hospital ship for the Philippines.
 After arriving there, he remained in the hospital for several days.
 He was also promoted to staff sergeant.
 In October, he sailed for the United States, on the U.S.S.
 Marine Shark, on November 1, 1945, at Seattle.

-It was at this time that his parents received another telegram from the War Department.
+At this time, his parents received another telegram from the War Department.

 “Mr. Abner L. Humphrey: The secretary of war has asked me to inform you that your son, Pvt.
 A. L. Humprey was returned to military control Aug.
 25 and is being returned to the United States within the near future.
 He will be given the opportunity to communicate with you upon his arrival if he has not already done so.